Cruise in Comfort with BSSA

 How much storage is available?

-Our cabins offer plenty of storage underneath the beds as well as closet space to hang or store clothing.
+Our cabins offer storage underneath the beds as well as closet space to hang or store clothing.

 What is included in the cabins?

 Fresh towels daily, shampoo, conditioner, body wash and a hair dryer are available in each cabin.

 We do not have TVs in the cabin.
 Our cabins simply serve as a comfortable place to rest your head after a day's worth of adventures.
 While cruising with BSSA, you will disconnect from the hectic world around you.
 Enjoy our 180-degree vista view lounge- the ideal place to get to know your fellow passengers as glorious, scenic landscapes unfold before you.
 Go upstairs and you'll find the upper deck, the perfect place to catch a breathtaking view or catch a few rays.

 What are the main differences in cabin categories?

 These are our lowest priced cabins located main and lower deck.
 Restricted to either a porthole or no window with doors to an interior hallway.
 Select Cat I cabins have a marine shower which means that the toilet area and shower are in a shared space.

 All cabins in Cat II are located in the bow of ship on the main deck.
 These cabins all have porthole window and doors that open to an interior hallway.